 Adhere to the NEC and any local codes during the installation of ASD/motor systems.
-Excessive lead lengths may adversely effect the performance of the motor.
+Excessive lead lengths may adversely affect the performance of the motor.
 Special cables are not required.

 Lead lengths from the ASD to the motor in excess of those listed in Table 1 may require filters to be added to the output of the ASD.
-Table 1 lists the suggested maximum lead lengths for the listed motor voltages.